KSP-KOS/KSLib/doc/lib_navigation.md

 args:
   * inclination: `Scalar` target inclination
   * orbit_alt: `Scalar` target orbital altitude
+  * auto_switch: `Boolean` whether to automatically switch between northward/southward azimuth

 returns:
   * `Scalar`

 description:
   * Returns the azimuth (navball heading) required to launch to inclined orbit, taking into consideration current orbital velocity.
+If `auto_switch` is set, the function will check the ship's proximity with ascending and descending node to return a northward or southward azimuth, respectively.